Our Directors

 Executive Director

 Dr. Yuen was trained in Winnipeg where he received his medical and business administration degrees (MD, MBA).
 He completed a Canadian Fellowship in Obstetrics and Gynaecology (FRCSC) and is board certified (ABOG) with an American Fellowship in Obstetrics and Gynecology (FACOG).
-He is also a certified clinical densitometrist (CCD).

-Dr. Yuen currently serves on the Scientific Advisory Council of Osteoporosis Canada and is a founding member and treasurer of Western Osteoporosis Alliance.
+Dr. Yuen currently serves on the Scientific Advisory Council of Osteoporosis Canada and is a founding member and ex-treasurer of Western Osteoporosis Alliance.
 He was a member of the Manitoba Drug Standards and Therapeutics Committee; a past Regional Chair of SOGC; a past councillor of the College of Physicians and Surgeons of Manitoba; and a board member of the Manitoba Medical Association.

 President